Q: What is Amazon Kinesis Video Streams?

 An Amazon Kinesis video stream has the following requirements for providing data through HLS:

-- The fragments must contain codec private data in the AVC (Advanced Video Coding) for H.264 format (MPEG-4 specification ISO/IEC 14496-15).
+- The video track of each fragment must contain codec private data in the Advanced Video Coding (AVC) for h.264 format or HEVC for h.265 format (MPEG-4 specification ISO/IEC 14496-15).
 For information about adapting stream data to a given format, see NAL Adaptation Flags.

 - Data retention must be greater than 0.

-Q: What are the available playback modes for HLS-based streaming in Kinesis Video Streams?
+Q: What are the available playback modes for HLS or DASH streaming in Kinesis Video Streams?

-There are two different playback modes: Live and On Demand.
+There are two different playback modes supported by both HLS and DASH: Live and On Demand.

 LIVE: For live sessions, the HLS media playlist is continually updated with the latest fragments as they become available.
 When this type of session is played in a media player, the user interface typically displays a "live" notification, with no scrubber control for choosing the position in the playback window to display.